atomisthq/docs/docs/developer/logging.md

 If you want to send operational SDM logs to a place of your choosing, you can add a custom log transport.

-There is an example in [spring-sdm](https://github.com/atomist/spring-sdm).
-To add logzio support, it registers a postProcessor, which gets called after the SDM configuration is loaded, and can modify the configuration: [code](https://github.com/atomist/spring-sdm/blob/47086a50426bd459a75ab3a28e0b5d49a0237602/src/atomist.config.ts#L25).
+There is an example in Atomist's own SDM.
+To add logzio support, it registers a postProcessor, which gets called after the SDM configuration is loaded: [code](https://github.com/atomist/atomist-sdm/blob/master/index.ts#L40), This can modify the configuration: [code](https://github.com/atomist/spring-sdm/blob/47086a50426bd459a75ab3a28e0b5d49a0237602/src/atomist.config.ts#L25).
 In that postProcessor, a new custom logging transport is added: [code](https://github.com/atomist/automation-client-ext-logzio/blob/8eb116aa6954344811f05938a81f0a25b4d8b8c5/lib/logzio.ts#L231).
 That postProcessor also adds a listener to SDM operational events.